JoshuaMichaelHall-Tech/linux-mastery-journey/learning_guides/month-11-nixos.md

 By the end of this month, you should be able to:

 1. Install and configure a complete NixOS system
-2. Understand and write configurations in the Nix language
+2. Write and understand configurations in the Nix language
 3. Create custom packages and modules
 4. Implement reproducible development environments
 5. Manage complex system configurations declaratively